maifeeulasad/FluxNode/README.md

 The component uses inline styles for maximum compatibility.
 You can customize the appearance by modifying the component or extending it with your own styling system.

+## Example

+Check out the complete example in the [`example/App.tsx`](example/App.tsx) file.
+This shows a full implementation with:

+- 3 pre-positioned nodes
+- 1 initial connection
+- Interactive controls overlay
+- Full-screen layout
+- All FluxNode features enabled

+The example demonstrates:
+- Node dragging and positioning
+- Edge creation by connecting handles
+- Pan and zoom functionality
+- Minimap navigation
+- State management with React hooks

 ## Development

 ```bash